muskatya/muskatos-rust-edition/README.md

 - Future Memu support and all functions of the original MuskatOS
 # Installation guide
 Download the executable, run it, and log in as the default root user (default password: root).
+# What's new:
+- Made the shell look like the one in the latest original versions
+- Added a user system.
+Users are no longer created at startup — the root user is now pre-created (just like in original versions 1.0–1.1.2 I believe).
+User data isn't saved anywhere yet; planning to store it in JSON in the future